411 51st Ave N. & Charlotte Pk.

 Try pan frying the gnocchi.

 Make them with jam and plums.
 Some regions of Northern Italy make a variation of these as a dessert.

 Sausage and Butternut Squash in an herbed oil.

 Salt your water as salty as the sea.

-Save a cup of the Starchy water you may need it with the sauce to loosen up the pasta again.
+Save a cup of the starchy water you used to cook the gnocchi, you may need it with the sauce to loosen it up if it is